Kenan7/PokestarBot/bot_data/man/role create.md

-Functions like `%role add` but instead of taking an existing role, takes a name for a new role and creates & uses that role instead.
+Functions like `{prefix}role add` but instead of taking an existing role, takes a name for a new role and creates & uses that role instead.

 Arguments:
 * `role_name`: The name of the new role.
 If the name has spaces, it must be quotation-escaped.